Imperial Wharf railway station: Abandoned future proposal

 There were proposals, supported by RBK&C, to include a stop at this location, on the proposed Crossrail 2 line (known for a time as the 'Chelsea-Hackney Line').
 If these plans were carried forward, then it would provide an interchange between London Overground services and either London Underground or main line commuter rail services, depending on which standards the new line is built to.

-However, as of 2014, it is unlikely that Crossrail 2 will route via this location due to the engineering complexities of a kink in the route between the proposed Chelsea station and Clapham Junction.
+However, as of 2025, it is unlikely that Crossrail 2 can proceed via this location due to the engineering complexities of a kink in the route between the proposed Chelsea station and Clapham Junction.
 The nearest London Underground stations will remain Fulham Broadway, West Brompton and Sloane Square.
 Fulham Broadway was also once planned for the Crossrail 2 route but aborted.